 This career requires strong writing, and interpersonal skills as health communications specialists are responsible for discussing topics related to human health and disease to a wide audience.

 A biology major provides a strong foundation and may offer an edge over other individuals who lack a background in hard science.
+Unlike many jobs on this list, health communications specialists can get started on their career with just a bachelor’s degree.

 Health educators teach people about certain practices and behaviors that promote wellness.
 They must have scientific knowledge to digest information and interpret research about public health concerns.
 They use the scientific method to assess the needs of their constituents so they can design relevant programs.